 Vinyl.
 First Pressing.

 Vinyl.
 First press with grey labels.

 Most Expensive Brian Eno Releases

-To mix things up a bit, I’m taking what I call the Midas-touch approach to the most expensive Brian Eno items sold on Discogs.
-Instead of looking at just his solo work, I wanted to dig deeper – seeing what works he has either played in, wrote, or produced that have sold for high amounts on the site.
+To mix things up a bit, I’m taking what I call the Midas-touch approach to the most expensive Brian Eno music.
+Instead of looking at just his solo work, I wanted to dig deeper – seeing what works he has either played in, wrote, or produced that have sold for high amounts on Discogs.
 This has led to some interesting insights, such as the amount of exceedingly expensive U2 items sold.
 I want to give an honory mention to his work creating the Windows ’95 startup sound as well.
 The operating system, at a cost of around $350 in today’s dollars, just missed landing on this list, but is perhaps his most listened-to composition.

 Highest Sale Price: $750